kxcontrib/phrases/docs/intro.md

 The Q Phrasebook aims to fulfill their project of producing a q equivalent of the FinnAPL Idiom Library and the J Phrases.

+Many of the original problems have the same solution in q.
+The numbering inherited from the ancestor lists has not been preserved.
+The phrases have been renumbered.
+The [index to QIdioms](index2.md) maps old to new numbers.

 ## Paint the town red